RFID vs. Barcode: Which is Better for Your Business?

 Speed and Efficiency

-RFID: RFID systems can scan hundreds of tags in seconds, making it incredibly efficient for businesses that need to track a large volume of items quickly.
+RFID: RFID systems can scan hundreds of tags in seconds, making them highly efficient for businesses that need to track a large volume of items quickly.
 It’s ideal for high-speed, automated processes in supply chains and inventory management.

 Barcode: Since barcodes must be scanned one by one, the process can be slower and more prone to human error.